4 Reasons to Include Interval Training in Your Workout

 #4: Feel young!

 Last but not least, interval training keeps you young.
 That’s right… according to a new study published in the journal Cell Metabolism, there is evidence that it helps arrest the aging process.

 “Any exercise is better than being sedentary,” said Dr. Sreekumaran Nair, senior author of the study and a diabetes researcher at the Mayo Clinic in Rochester, Minnesota.
 Nair noted that high-intensity interval training (HIIT), in particular, is “highly efficient” when it comes to reversing many age-related changes.

-At Gixo, intervals are built right in to most of our classes.
+Gixo offers several HIIT classes including HIIT Tabatas and HIIT Build.
+Intervals are also built right into most of our classes.
 Whatever your fitness level, you can find a way to push yourself.
 Say you’re walking?
 Speed it up, or even work to a jog.
 If you’re already jogging, this is the time to run.
 If you’re running, sprint.
-We happen to believe you can do anything for a minute.
+We believe you can do anything for a minute.
 Especially when the science behind the “why” is so powerful.